bptlab/scylla/README.md

 - `--enable-des-logging` enables logging of the descrete event simulation used.
 The flag is optional, recommended only to use for debugging
 - `--output=<path to folder>` sets the output folder to `<path to folder>`.
 Optional, otherwise a default path will be used

+## Plugins

 ### Loading Plugins
-To load additional plugins, put their respective jarfiles into the `plugins` folder of your Scylla folder.
+To load additional plugins, put their respective jarfiles into the `plugins` subfolder of your Scylla folder.
 You can check whether a plugin has been loaded by starting the Scylla GUI and asserting that it appears in the plugins list.

-## Extensions on Scylla
+### Plugin Development
 Import the *scylla* Maven project in your Java IDE (e.g. Eclipse).
+TBD
 More information on the plug-in structure and how plug-ins can be developed are given in the [developer documentation](https://github.com/bptlab/scylla/wiki).

 ## Related Projects
 - [INSM-TUM/Scylla-Container](https://github.com/INSM-TUM/Scylla-Container) provides a simple http API and dockerization of Scylla